A2osX/A2osX/.Docs/Shell Developers Guide.md

 ## Environment

 The shell maintains an environment that includes a set of variables defined by the login program, your user initialization files (profile) and your programs or scripts.
 When a new script is run the shell with make a copy of the current environment and then run that script.
 When the script finishes executing the shell deletes that environment (freeing the  memory it uses).
-This means any variables it creates, or existing ones that are changed are removed and the previous values are returned (as you put back to the original enviroment from which the copy was made.
+This means any variables it creates, or existing ones that are changed are removed and the previous values are returned (as you put back to the original environment from which the copy was made.
 If instead, you call your script by preceding it with a . (dot or period), the shell will run that new script in the *current* environment.
 This means any changes to vars or new vars created are *retained* when the script exits.

 	# call myscript using the current environment
 	. myscript

 ## Processes

 A2osX allows you to start a program and run it in the background by adding a space and ampersand ( &) to the end of the command line.
+Often this option is used in conjunction with the *nohup* command, see *nohup* for more information.

 	# execute a program or script in the background
 	myprogram &

 ## Writing Scripts

-Calling other scripts
-calling scripts with . (dot space) before script name from within a script

-talk about duplicating env (no dot) and using current env (dot) and how vars are treated.  and that . calling script is treated as an INCLUDE, dont even need the bin/sh at top

-if using . you are using same ENV, like typing every line at the $, if not using . you start a new SH process with its own ENV (which gets tossed on exit).

-note that if you call a script normally, and it is in its own ENV it only can access functions it loads/defines.  but if called by dot  . script then it can use any function that already exists in the current ENV.

-loading functions this way

->A note on memory.
-All scripts get loaded into and run from Main Memory.
+Some quick tips on writing scripts:
+- Be careful with variable names as names are case sensitive.
+MyVar and myvar are not the same variable.
+- Add comments to explain important script behaviors and variable usage, but not comments do consume memory when a script is running.
+- Put functions in libraries and load them using the dot (.) calling convention, this frees main memory.
+- If you have a complex application built on script that calls many other scripts with dot (.), make sure to release unneeded variables from memory by using `set myvar = ` which will null the variable, removing it from the working environment.

 ### Getting and Validating Input

 One of the challenges when writing scripts is gathering input from the user and validating that input before performing a series of operations that would be affected by missing or invalid data.
 For example, suppose you wrote a script that prompted a user to enter in an IP address which will be passed to the ping command.
 You might want to gather the input as the 4 separate octets that make up an IP address and make sure each is a valid integer in the range of 1 to 255.
 The A2osX shell provides a robust set of commands you can use to craft such a script with extensive error checking.
-For instance the **READ** command (see above) has options to limit input to just 3 characters (the max an IP octet can be), in this case **READ -N 3 IP1** would accomplish this.
-Next you might want to validate that the user did not press return without typing anything (a null) by using either the **IF [ -Z var ]** (is null) or **IF [ -N var ]** (not null) checks.
-Then using the **IF [ -I var ]** check you could make sure the user entered an integer.
-Once you know you have **an** integer, you can check to see if it is in an acceptable range by using the compound **IF [ $IP1 -gt 0 ] AND [ $IP1 -LT 256 ]**.
+For instance the *read* command (see above) has options to limit input to just 3 characters (the max an IP octet can be), in this case `read -n 3 IP1` would accomplish this.
+Next you might want to validate that the user did not press return without typing anything (a null) by using either the *if [ -z var ]* (is null) or *if [ -n var ]* (not null) checks.
+Then using the *if [ -i var ]* check you could make sure the user entered an integer.
+Once you know you have **an** integer, you can check to see if it is in an acceptable range by using the compound `if [ $IP1 -gt 0 ] and [ $IP1 -lt 256 ]`.

->Note, it may seem expedient to just do that last compound **IF** to check the range of the input.
-If you do that, should the user enter nothing (just press return) or enter a string (i.e. ABC) then when the script executes this **IF** command the shell will throw and error and stop execution of your script.
-This is because **IF** checks like **-gt** can only handle integers and the integer check **-I** cannot handle nulls.
+>Note, it may seem expedient to just do that last compound *if* to check the range of the input.
+If you do that, should the user enter nothing (just press return) or enter a string (i.e. ABC) then when the script executes this *if* command the shell will throw and error and stop execution of your script.
+This is because *if* checks like *-gt* can only handle integers and the integer check *-i* cannot handle nulls.

 The following example demonstrates the complete validation concept outlined above.
-You could enhance this example further by putting the input and error checking in a **WHILE** loop to continue prompting the user for a valid octet until one was entered in the proper range.
+You could enhance this example further by putting the input and error checking in a *while* loop to continue prompting the user for a valid octet until one was entered in the proper range.
 In addition, you could put such a routine in a function so that you could have the same set of code executed for all 4 octets.

 	#!/bin/sh
 	#
 	#	Demo of Getting and Validating Input
 	#
-	ECHO \f 				; # Clear screen
+	echo \f 				; # Clear screen
-	ECHO "\n\n Enter Octet: "
+	echo "\n\n Enter Octet: "
-	READ -N 3 IP1
+	read -n 3 IP1
-	IF [ -Z $IP1 ]
+	if [ -z $IP1 ]
-		ECHO "\n\nNothing entered"
+		echo "\n\nNothing entered"
-	ELSE
+	else
-		IF ![ -I $IP1 ]		; # Note the use of ! to negate IF
+		if ![ -i $IP1 ]		; # Note the use of ! to negate IF
-			ECHO "\n\nNon-numeric characters entered"
+			echo "\n\nNon-numeric characters entered"
-		ELSE
+		else
-			IF [ $IP1 -gt 0 ] AND [ $IP1 -lt 256 ]
+			if [ $IP1 -gt 0 ] AND [ $IP1 -lt 256 ]
-				ECHO "\n\nValid Octet Entered"
+				echo "\n\nValid Octet Entered"
-			ELSE
+			else
-				ECHO "\n\nNumber out of range"
+				echo "\n\nNumber out of range"
-			FI
-		FI
-	FI
+			fi
+		fi
+	fi

 ### Line Separator